Herbalism; the Ogiek art of saving lives and conserving forests

 Register for a practising licence as an alternative medicine provider

 The Narok County government department of Culture conducts registration for alternative medical providers; both individual and groups practitioners.
-Through the registration, herbalists are given a certificate for practising, which they are required to renew yearly.
+Through the registration, herbalists are given a certificate for practicing, which they are required to renew yearly.
 The certificate is a form of security as it offers recognition by the government.
 The certificate can be cancelled in the instances where there is the presence of irrefutable evidence and there are reported genuine cases of the medicine causing harm to those who have consumed it.

 Mr. Denis Loongushu, from the department of Culture Narok County and a member of the project’s implementing committee led a session on herbalists’ registration.
 Through the session, he emphasised the importance of registering as an individual practitioner or as a group.
 He explained that registration not only offers security to the practitioners but also opens up opportunities for trainings and financial aid that may be available from the county government or interested developers.
 He explained that before an individual or a group is registered, an assessment has to be carried out.
 This assessment is made to ascertain if the herbalist is a resident of Kenya and they are well known by the community whose medicine they want to trade in.
 He added that before a practitioner receives a licence to offer alternative medicine, the poisons and control board must inspect the herbs being offered to ascertain that they are safe for human consumption.